Anthony Zaccaria: The Clerics Regular of St. Paul (the Barnabites)

 "The Congregation of the Regular Clerks of St. Paul" was canonically sanctioned by Pope Clement VII in 1533.
 Since the order criticized what they saw as abuses in the Church, Zaccaria soon gained a number of enemies, and as the order's founder, he was twice investigated for heresy, in 1534 and 1537.
 He was acquitted both times.
-In 1536, he stepped down as General of the Order and went to Vicenza, where he reformed two convents and founded the Order's second house.
+In 1536, he stepped down as General of the Order.
+Giacomo Antonio Morigia was elected Superior.
+Zaccaria went to Vicenza, where he reformed two convents and founded the Order's second house.

 The Angelic Sisters of St. Paul

-On January 15, 1535 Pope Paul III approved the Angelic Sisters with the Bull, Debitum pastoralis officii.
-On February 27, 1536 Zaccaria conferred the habit on six postulants of the Angelic Sisters.
-Zaccaria appointed Paola Antonia Negri as Mistress of Novices on March 4, 1537.
+On 15 January 1535 Pope Paul III approved the Angelic Sisters with the Bull, Debitum pastoralis officii.
+On 25 December Zaccaria celebrated Mass for the first time at the Oratory of the Monastery of Saint Paul.
+On 27 February 1536 Zaccaria conferred the habit on six postulants of the Angelic Sisters.
+Zaccaria appointed Paola Antonia Negri as mistress of novices on 4 March 1537.

 Veneration

 After his death, a number of cures were attributed to the intercession of Anthony Mary Zaccaria.
 27 years after his death, his body was found to be incorrupt.
 His mortal remains are now enshrined at the Church of Saint Barnabas in Milan, Italy.
 He was canonized by Pope Leo XIII on 27 May 1897.
 His feast day is celebrated on 5 July, and he is a patron saint of physicians.